A5size/qe_lk99/README.md

 % ./run.sh > log &
 ```

-Upon completion of the calculations, a band structure diagram will be outputted as a file named bands_wide.png.
+Upon completion of the calculations, a band structure diagram will be output as a file named `bands_wide.png`.

 # Results
 ## Machine Specifications and Calculation Time